Dr. Jerry Bowen

 Both degrees are augmented with individual research leading to presentation of scientific papers and internships for successful post graduate and professional careers.

-- Former students have been placed into graduate programs in chiropractic, medical, physical therapy, optometry and veterinary schools.
+- Former students in the Medical/Molecular option have been placed into graduate programs in chiropractic, medical, physical therapy, optometry and veterinary schools.

 - Upon graduation, students are prepared to take required entrance exams such as the GRE, MCAT, DAT and PCAT.